terrenjpeterson/caloriecounter/README.md

 - GetMexicanFoodCalories (Sample utterance - How many calories in a Chicken Burrito?)
 - GetNuggetsCalories (Sample utterance - How many calories in 20 Chicken Nuggets?)
 - GetPizzaCalories (Sample utterance - How many calories in 2 slices of Pepperoni Pizza at Papa Johns?)
+- GetChineseCalories (Sample utterace - How many calories in a Kung Pao Chicken?)

 There are also intents that complement the core features.
 - MoreDetails (Sample utterance - More details.
 Note: this can only be invoked after prior requests are made in the conversation as it's reading data from the session).
 - DailyIntakeAnalysis (Sample utterance - analyze my meal.
 Similar to more details, this uses session data, so must follow one of the prior requests.
 - WhatPizzaTypes (Sample utterance - What types of pizza are there?)
 - WhichRestaurants (Sample utterance - List of restaurants.)
+- CalculateBMR (Sample utterance - What is my daily recommended calorie intake?)
+- GetCarbs (Sample utterance - How many carbs in this?)

 Then there are intents that form the 'personality' of the bot.
 These were created based on real user usage, and prevent the generic error message from being used to respond.
 - EndConversation (Built-in intent - uses AWS sample utterances like - Stop)